dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 ### Lib recipe

-The lib recipe:
+The library recipe starts out identical to the App recipe: it verifies, builds, and deploys the build artifact to the respective _build artifact repository_ for all commits across all branches, tags, PRs.
+But the library recipe has one additional step (#4):

 1. verification (run tests and quality checks)
 2. create the build artifact
 3. trigger the `deploy-build` script
 4. conditionally trigger the `publish-build` script

-Note that the library recipe starts out identical to the App recipe: it verifies, builds, and deploys the build artifact to the respective _build artifact repository_ for all commits across all branches, tags, PRs.

-But the library recipe has one additional step.
-If a *tag* is pushed to the source repository, it runs the final `publish-build` step in the recipe, which publishes the library build to NPM, making it available to apps that want to use it.
+In step #4, if a *tag* is pushed to the source repository, it runs the final `publish-build` step, which publishes the library build to NPM, making it available to apps that want to use it.

 This final `publish-build` step is only used for libraries, not apps, as it makes little sense to deploy the App artifact to NPM.
 Nobody is going to do `npm install @dhis2/maintenance-app` in another project.

 ![](/assets/build_arch/travis-npm.png)